GabrielCee27/CS220_P3_Crypto_Miner/README.md

 When evaluating parallel programs, we use speedup and efficiency.
 Why are these metrics not as useful when measuring the performance of our parallel crytocurrency miner?

+With parallel programs, the speedup and efficiency is effected due to how much the workload is split up.
+However, with threads that is not the case.
+In the case of the cytocurrency miner, the more threads leads to more consumers which leads to the producer able to produce work at a faster pace until hitting a point of diminishing returns.

 ### Performance II